Hima-Mehta/Social-App/readme.md

 # Social Support AI Workflow Automation

 This project implements a fully automated AI pipeline for evaluating social support applications.
 It ingests multimodal applicant data, validates it, assesses eligibility using a machine learning model, and recommends upskilling or financial support options.
-A GenAI-powered chatbot and FastAPI server allow for real-time interaction and decisioning.
+It also has GenAI backed chatbot.

 ---